Funding Your Research

 - 2004: Global Analysis of Grooved Terrain Tectonics on Ganymede.
 (Acrobat (PDF) 2.1MB Nov8 05) Awarded within the Outer Planets Research Program.
 PI: Geoffrey Collins, Wheaton College.

 - 2000: Volcanic and Tectonic History of the Nemesis Tessera Region on Venus.
 (Acrobat (PDF) 368kB Nov1 05) Awarded within the Planetary Geology and Geophysics Program.
 PI: Eric Grosfils, Pomona College.
-You can also read about the research resulting from this grant on Eric's webpage.

-- USGS EDMAP proposal
+- USGS EDMAP proposals

-- 2004: Detailed Bedrock Mapping in the Swift Run Gap 7.5' Quadrangle, Blue Ridge Province, Virginia (Acrobat (PDF) 3.6MB Jun14 06) PI: Chuck Bailey, College of William and Mary
+- 2004: Detailed Bedrock Mapping in the Swift Run Gap 7.5' Quadrangle, Blue Ridge Province, Virginia.
+(Acrobat (PDF) 3.6MB Jun14 06) PI: Chuck Bailey, College of William and Mary.

 Tips from Early Career Workshop Alums